-Security tips to keep you and your car safe while driving and parking.
+How to keep yourself and your car safe while driving and parking

 When you drive alone in a town or a city, especially at night or early in the morning, it is always a good idea to consider your personal security.
 Obviously, crime is always a concern when driving in a risky area.
 The important thing to remember about personal security of life and properties, it starts with you.
 Below are some tips that will help you maintain your security when driving.